ida-mdc/workshops/image_analysis_basics_2021_06_07/image_analysis_basics_pt1.md

-**Protip: when the Fiji window is active press the letter 'l' and this will activate the toolbar, then simply type whatever command/plugin/etc. you want to use**
+**Protip: when the Fiji window is active press the letter 'l' and this will activate the toolbar, then simply type whatever command/plugin/etc. you want to use.**

 Many of the example commands in this workshop will be listed as:
 `Fiji search: <some phrase>`